Top 3 benefits of meditation on productivity:

 We believe in the power of meditation.
 Even though we would love to teach you how, we’re still rather new to this ourselves.
 Fortunately, there are many experts in this field.
 Here are some apps that we’ve tried and returned to.

-Stoic. is an all-round well-being app with breathing exercises, fear-setting exercises, journals and meditation practice.
+Stoic. is a well-being app with breathing exercises, fear-setting exercises, journals and meditation practice.
 Kjell uses this app for non-guided mediation.

 For guided mediation, have a look at any of these: